markbreedlove/soundlocale/README.md

 To do
 -----
 - [x] Transcode files: need both m4a and ogg.
-- [ ] Web Audio API for mobile Safari support.
+- [x] Web Audio API for mobile Safari support.
-- [ ] Progress spinners and bars
+- [ ] Progress spinners and bars!
 - [ ] Main page:  list users who have sounds in the current area.
 Choose which user to listen to.
 - [ ] User list page:  Show users, click on user & see map of sounds.